rrelledge/redislabs-docs/content/rc/security/database-security/tls-ssl.md

 ## Connect over TLS

-To connect to a Redis Cloud database over TLS, you will need:
+To connect to a Redis Enterprise Cloud database over TLS, you will need:

 * A Redis client that supports TLS
-* The Redis Cloud CA certificate
+* The Redis Enterprise Cloud CA certificate

 ### Certificates

-If you don't have the Redis Cloud CA certificate, you can download it from the admin console by going to **Settings** and selecting the **Flexible Plans CA** button.
+If you don't have the Redis Enterprise Cloud CA certificate, you can download it from the admin console by going to **Settings** and selecting the **Flexible Plans CA** button.

 ![Flexible Plans CA button](/images/rc/rc-settings-ca-flexible.png "Flexible Plans CA")